fuchstraumer/VulpesRender/ReadMe.md

 There are a considerable amount of items on my TODO list.
 The list below may be inaccurate or out of date, but reflects priorities:

 - [ ] Get threaded transfer task pool functioning
-- [ ] In line with above, make Allocator subsystem and Buffer objects thread-safe.
-Synchronize mapping of VkDeviceMemory objects.
+- [x] In line with above, make Allocator subsystem and Buffer objects thread-safe.
+Synchronize mapping of VkDeviceMemory objects. (requires testing)
 - [ ] Test the library on other OS's
 - [ ] Build a demo suite capable of testing most library items, and for demonstrating usage of the library
 - [ ] Read/Write configuration values to a file and use the VulpesConfig struct more often